 That stands for “Free Application for Federal Student Aid.”
-Most colleges won’t award you their scholarships if you don’t fill out FAFSA, so start there.
-It takes time to complete, so plan ahead.
-Make sure you have your recent tax returns; you’ll need information from those.
+Most colleges won’t award students scholarships if they don’t fill out the FAFSA, so start there.
+Since it takes time to complete, plan ahead.
+The FAFSA requires basic demographic and financial information about you and your teen.

-Keep in mind that filling out FAFSA will also tell you what loans you could take out.
-Don’t ever go into debt to pay for Junior’s education.
-There are lots of other options that won’t leave you or your child on the line for thousands of dollars.
+Although the FAFSA will tell you which student loans your teen qualifies for, steer them clear of accumulating mountains of debt for their education.
+There are lots of other options that won’t leave you or your child on the hook for thousands of dollars.

-2. Get copies of your teen’s high school transcript.
+2. Get copies of their high school transcript.

-Some require originals, so ask for several from the school.
+Some scholarship applications require originals, so make sure your teen asks for several from their school.